 It is worth mentioning again that with screening filters there is a chance you will miss something but you do need to take a responsible view of how to balance costs versus risk.

-While ideally you would want screen every potential high-risk individual, realistically you want to ensure that your screening is targeted and that you catch the worst offenders.
+While ideally, you would want to screen every potential high-risk individual, realistically you want to ensure that your screening is targeted and that you catch the worst offenders.

 Testing Name Variations

 Name variations are an exceedingly complicated part of the screening process.
 Every organization should ensure that they spend enough time testing their system to ensure that it can handle name variations, including variations in upper and lower cases.

 - Identical matching is where you match the full name against all the lists.
 Not only are you testing the matching process, but you are also testing the data flow to ensure that you get a positive match against your different sources

 - Phonetic similarities are where you test names that sound similar, like Craig and Greg